jspyeatt/training-react2/README.md

 };
 ```

-If you try to make printPlacesLived an arrow function (es6) like this
+If you try to make printPlacesLived an arrow function (es6) like this.
 ```javascript
 const user = {
    name: 'John',